 Seoul South Korea Travel Guide

-The DMZ offers a historic and geopolitical experience, a stark reminder of the Korean War.
+The DMZ offers a historical and geopolitical experience, a stark reminder of the Korean War.
 Suwon Hwaseong Fortress, an UNESCO World Heritage site, surrounds the city of Suwon.
 Nami Island, famous for its picturesque tree-lined paths, looks beautiful in autumn and winter.
-Petite France is a French-themed heritage village, and The Garden of Morning Calm is a beautiful botanical garden.
+Petite France is a Native of france-themed cultural village, and The Garden of Morning Calm is a beautiful botanical garden.
 Everland is a major theme park.

 DMZ tours depart from central Seoul.
 For Suwon, take Subway Line 1 or an intercity bus.
-Nami Island and Gapyeong attractions use the ITX-Cheongchun train to Gapyeong Station, then transfer to the Gapyeong City Tour Bus or area cabs.
+Nami Island and Gapyeong attractions use the ITX-Cheongchun train to Gapyeong Station, then transfer to the Gapyeong City Tour Bus or local taxis.
 Everland express buses depart from Gangnam Station or Jamsil Station.

 Seoul's surroundings include stunning natural landscapes, from rugged from the peaks to serene coastlines.